seemoo-lab/pyshimmer/README.rst

     udevadm control --reload-rules && udevadm trigger

-You should now have two strongly named device files for each Shimmer dock:
+You should now have two named device files for each Shimmer dock:

 * :code:`/dev/ttyPPGbl` and :code:`/dev/ttyPPGdev` for the PPG Shimmer bootloader and device interfaces,
 * :code:`/dev/ttyECGbl` and :code:`/dev/ttyECGdev` for the ECG Shimmer bootloader and device interfaces.